The Busy Bee

 A Corner of the Westside That Michelin Noticed

 M.L.K.
 Jr Drive cuts through Atlanta's Westside with the kind of institutional weight that most dining strips never accumulate.
-The stretch around 810 has been feeding the neighbourhood long before Michelin sent inspectors to Georgia, and the fabric of the block still reflects that continuity: a low-key storefront, a line that forms before the doors open, a room where regulars and first-timers occupy the same narrow social distance.
+The stretch around 810 has long served the neighborhood, and the block still reflects that continuity: a low-key storefront, a line that forms before the doors open, a room where regulars and first-timers occupy the same narrow social distance.
 The Busy Bee doesn't announce itself through architecture or signage designed for social media.
 It announces itself through what comes out of the kitchen.

 What the Bib Gourmand Actually Signals